 The six rooms have individual designs, with hand-picked antiques and art pieces.
 The rooms come with Wi-Fi, a writing desk, and a tub.

 From China Street, you can easily walk to the other heritage attractions, and the bus interchange and ferry terminal are a ten-minute walk away.
 Free breakfast is also provided.

 East Indies Mansion

 Address: No. 25, China Street

-24-hour front desk Family rooms Daily housekeeping Tour desk Linens, towels and laundry washed in accordance with local authority guidelines All plates, cutlery, glasses and other tableware have been sanitized Property is cleaned by professional cleaning companies WiFi available in all areas
+Air conditioning Laundry Linens, towels and laundry washed in accordance with local authority guidelines Parking 24-hour front desk All plates, cutlery, glasses and other tableware have been sanitized Tour desk Non-smoking rooms

 For a refreshing, luxurious retreat in busy Georgetown, how about a stay at Clove Hall?
 Clove Hall is made up of six rooms in a private Edwardian Anglo-Malay Bungalow.
 It’s a five-minute taxi ride from downtown Georgetown.
 Tucked away in a residential street, Clove Hall is an intimate escape from real life.

 The house is decorated in an Old World colonial style, with classic black and white floor tiles and antique furniture.
 The house is surrounded by a lush tropical garden, and it has a pool.
 The suites are furnished with equal care and love.
 They are spacious, with four poster beds, wooden floors, and mosquito nets.
 Do note that the rooms do not have a fridge or a kettle, but all you have to do is ask and the staff will assist in any way possible.